-We support innovative efforts to bring nutritious foods and safe, physical activity to local schools, workplaces and neighborhoods.
+We support innovative efforts to increase nutritious foods, physical activity, economic vitality, safety and wellness in local schools, workplaces and neighborhoods.

-Our Community Health Initiatives take a prevention-driven approach to health, supporting policies and environmental changes that promote healthy eating and active living (often referred to as HEAL) in neighborhoods, schools and workplaces.
-Our work also addresses community economic development, environmental sustainability and neighborhood safety— key factors in promoting healthy communities.
-We work with community-based organizations and residents to translate their vision for healthy communities into visible, concrete changes — and ultimately healthier neighborhoods.
+Kaiser Permanente’s Community Health Initiatives takes a prevention-driven approach to health, supporting policies and environmental changes that promote healthy eating and active living (often referred to as HEAL) in neighborhoods, schools and workplaces.
+Our work also addresses the economic vitality of families and communities, neighborhood safety and social and emotional wellness — key factors in promoting healthy communities.
+We work with community-based organizations, public agencies, businesses and residents to translate their vision for healthy communities into visible, concrete changes — and ultimately healthier neighborhoods.

 Download our latest Community Health Initiatives factsheet.

 Kaiser Permanente’s Community Health Initiatives has been consistently recognized as a model of successful efforts to improve public health.
 The Commonwealth Center for Governance Studies at the University of Kentucky cited Community Health Initiatives as one of the nation’s leading examples of hospital-public health collaboration.
 And the Vitality Institute, a global research organization dedicated to health promotion and prevention, highlighted Community Health Initiatives as a high-impact example of strategic philanthropy advancing public health.